The Economics of Formula 1

 The technological evolution of racing cars’ was introduced during the era of aerodynamics (after 1970) and electronic systems (after 1980).

-The acceleration on sports car innovation came in the mid-’90s when engineers used computer simulations and analytics to optimize performance and increase the safety of the pilot.
+The acceleration of sports car innovation came in the mid-’90s when engineers used computer simulations and analytics to optimize performance and increase the pilot's safety.

-Today, you can find the most advanced, sophisticated, and agile of land-based vehicles at Formula 1 competitions.
+Today, you can find the most advanced, sophisticated, and agile land-based vehicles at Formula 1 competitions.

-Not only the F1 is considered the “mecca” of motorsports competitions, but also the multibillion-dollar business involves some of the top professionals in automotive engineering and design.
+The F1 is considered the “mecca” of motorsports competitions, and the multibillion-dollar business involves some of the top professionals in automotive engineering and design.

-Every season goes from March till October.
-The competition consists of 22 races, each one in a different venue and region.
+Every season goes from March to October.
+The competition consists of 22 races in different venues and regions.
 Each race awards the various positions with points, and the driver with the most points at the end of the 22 tracks wins the championship.
-There are a total of 10 teams, and teams also compete by accumulating the points gained by their drivers.
+There are ten teams, and teams also compete by accumulating the points gained by their drivers.

 Like in any other entertainment sport, the operations of the F1 championship carry high costs.